-We encourage to exercise before work, after work or even during work hours by booking in exercise like any other appointment during the day and sticking to it.
+We are encouraged to exercise before work, after work or even during work hours by booking in exercise like any other appointment during the day and sticking to it.
+But how can we do that?
 The key is to keep exercise sessions short and effective so that you don’t miss lunch and can do it 2-3 times per week.
-Here are a few more tips I find useful-
+And with warmer weather it’s easier to get up early and hit a class before work to get that early morning exercise.
+Here are a few more tips we find useful.

 Tip 1: Use the stairs